LEADING OFF: Cabrera’s 500 watch, Turner starts for Dodgers

 Miguel Cabrera’s 500th career homer could be just a few swings away.

 The two-time MVP and 11-time All-Star has 498 home runs and has hit the ball well since a slow start during the spring.
-He’s batting .300 with seven homers since June 1, helping the rebuilding Detroit Tigers be a little more competitive in the AL Central.
+He’s batting .300 with seven homers since June 1, helping the rebuilding Detroit Tigers become a little more competitive in the AL Central.

 Cabrera is vying to become the 28th player in major league history with 500 homers.
-He’s also fairly close to 3,000 career hits with 2,945 through Thursday’s games.
+He’s also fairly close to 3,000 career hits with 2,946.

 The Tigers are playing the Cleveland Indians in a three-game series this weekend.